thirumurthis/Learnings/kafka/strimzi-kafka-kraft/blog_notes.md

   --wait
 ```

-For deploying the data-plane use below command, the NodePort is configured in the service so the Apisix can be accessed with domain name.
+To deploy the data-plane use below command, the release name is apisix-dp and few configuration overrides.
-The controlPlance.service.name should be updated with the control plane service else the Apisix will not connect to the control plance reporting errors.
+ - service name of control plane is configured in the ingress controller `ingress-controller.gatewayProxy.provider.controlPlane.service.name` service name.
+After the control plane installed the control plane service can be used.
+If the `ingress-controller.gatewayProxy.provider.controlPlane.service.name` property is not updated correctly with the control-plane service the Apisix data-plane will not be able to connect to the control plane and reports errors which could seen in the logs.
+ - The etcd service is disabled since it is deployed part of control-plane, the etcd url is configured with empty user name so data-plane pods doesn't require authentication to access etcd service internally.
+ - The apisix service exposed as NodePort and respecitive port is used.
+This port is configured in KinD configuration with extraMappingPorts properties.
+The traffice could be routed from port 80 and 443 to backend service in the cluster.
+We can use the windows hosts file map a any domain name to 127.0.0.1 in this case `127.0.0.1 apisix.demo.com` With this config we can use custom domain name in hosts file with host name mapping in the hosts file.
-The admin key is hard coded here not to be used as-is in production environment.
-Refer Apisix documentation for alternates like creating secrets, etc.
+- The admin key is hard coded which is not recommended for production deployment.
+Refer Apisix documentation for alternates options like creating secrets instead.
-The data-plane doesn't install etcd, the control-plane installs so the url should be provided here.
-To get this info, check the config-map of the apisix control plane.

 ```sh
 helm upgrade  --install apisix-dp \